Last Updated on October 4, 2022 by Andrew Pirie

 It depends on if you’re asking about difficulty or execution.

 If you want to know who has completed the hardest skills overall, the answer is Simone Biles.
-Answers vary for best gymnasts on individual events, but the gymnast with the most difficulty overall is Simone Biles.
+While answers vary for best gymnasts on individual events, but the gymnast with the most difficulty overall is Simone Biles.

 Suppose you’re asking about execution, Nadia Comaneci, hands down.
 She was the best gymnast of her time (though the sport has since moved on to much bigger skills than those she performed) and scored SEVEN 10.0s at the 1976 Olympic Games.